-The Investigative Services Bureau consists of one commanding lieutenant, one supervising sergeant, six detectives, three officer-investigators and one Administrative Assistant.
+The Investigative Services Bureau consists of a one commander, one lieutenant, one sergeant, five detectives, one officer-investigator.
 Investigative personnel are on duty Monday through Friday between the hours of 7:00 a.m. and 5:00 p.m.
 The I.S.B. is located in the Redlands Police Department Annex at 30 Cajon St., across from the Civic Center.

 Violent Crimes Unit Homicide, robbery, rape, assault Property Crimes Unit Burglary, theft, forgery, fraud, auto theft Special Victims Unit Child abuse, sexual assault Crime Scene Investigations Unit Evidence processing, fingerprints, property

 Is every crime investigated by a detective?